TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Stealth/Stance bars work, they are just invisible.
 - Character portrait button on the Color MicroMenu only shows after reload or switching to another character.
 - Rogue poisons when using more than 1 need to be adjusted.
+- The zzz doesn't go away until zone change when under a tent.

 ## Special Thanks
 Based on [ShaguTweaks](https://shagu.org/ShaguTweaks/)